-Presenting Your Research Bootcamp
+Presenting Your Research Bootcamp In-Person

 Presenting has become one of the most important methods of communicating research for the scientific community.
 Join Library staff and various presentation experts across UCSF as we share useful methods of communicating your work to the public.